retgits/katacoda-scenarios/README.md

 ## Courses
 * [Getting started with the Flogo Web UI](https://katacoda.com/retgits/scenarios/flogo-webui): Learn how to visually create an ultralight microservice using the Project Flogo Web UI
+* [Getting started with the Flogo CLI](https://katacoda.com/retgits/scenarios/flogo-cli): Learn how to use the Flogo cli to build and test your microservice

 ## Resources